Ansh7473/union_autobot/README.md

 -  BABYLON
 -  CORN
 -  SEI
--  DELAY
--  NO OF TRANSACTION
--  AMOUNT ADJUSTEMENT(NOT BSC AND OSMOSIS DETINATION)
 -  CONFIG FOR RPC CHANGE
 -  SAFE Encrypted Codes No report No sybils
 ## Important